paramraghavan/sparksql-awsglue/README.md

 SELECT * FROM test.common WHERE birthday < '2001-1-1';
 </pre>

-Note that the Filter directive is treating the birthday column, a CQL TIMESTAMP, as a string.
+Note that the Filter directive is treating the birthday column, a SQL TIMESTAMP, as a string.
 The query optimizer looks at this comparison and needs to make the types match before generating a predicate.
 In this case the optimizer decides to cast the birthday column as a string to match the string '2001-1-1', but cast functions cannot be pushed down.
 The predicate isn't pushed down, and it doesn't appear in PushedFilters.
 A full table scan will be performed at the database layer, with the results returned to Spark for further processing.